The chief operating officer of IU Southeast, Chancellor Ray Wallace is responsible for the administration and management

-Dr. Dufrene is the chief academic officer for IU Southeast and is responsible for the quality, development, coordination and promotion of all academic and non-credit programs and courses.
-He oversees the IU Southeast academic units and programs, library, Office of the Registrar, Office of Institutional Effectiveness, Honors Program, Applied Research and Education Center, Academic Advising, Disability Services, First Year Programs, 21st Century Scholars Program, Institute for Learning and Teaching Excellence, International Programs and the Student Development Center.
+Dr. Ryan is the chief academic officer for IU Southeast and is responsible for the quality, development, coordination and promotion of all academic and non-credit programs and courses.
+She oversees the IU Southeast academic units and programs, library, Office of the Registrar, Office of Institutional Effectiveness, Honors Program, Applied Research and Education Center, Academic Advising, Disability Services, First Year Programs, 21st Century Scholars Program, Institute for Learning and Teaching Excellence, International Programs and the Student Development Center.
 Executive Vice Chancellor Ryan earned her Ph.D. from University of Maryland, College Park.
 She earned her Master of Arts at Boston College and her Bachelor of Arts from George Mason University.

-To learn more about Executive Vice Chancellor Uric Dufrene, visit the Office of Academic Affairs website.
+To learn more about Executive Vice Chancellor Kelly Ryan, visit the Office of Academic Affairs website.

 Vice Chancellor for Enrollment Management and Student Affairs

 Vice Chancellor Stonecipher and her team serve IU Southeast as advocates for student engagement and learning.
 She develops goals and policies and conducts long-range planning to meet the needs of the campus, and oversees Enrollment Management and Retention Services, Office of Admissions, Athletics and Intramural Sports, Campus Life, Career Development Center, Office of Financial Aid, Center for Mentoring, Personal Counseling, Housing and Residence Life, the Adult Student Center, and the Children’s Center.
 Vice Chancellor Stonecipher earned her Master of Arts in College Student Personnel from Bowling Green State University.
 She earned her Bachelor of Arts in Sociology from DePaul University.